django/deps/final/0001-dep-process.rst

   and Shepherd) before submission and throughout the process.
 With PEPs, most are authored and implemented by the same person, but the same doesn't seem to be true of DEPs (so far), hence the "implementer" role.
-As for the "shepherd": the BDFL or BDFL-delegate tends to be much more hands-on than the Technical Board, so the role of commenting and critiquing will be fulfilled by the shepherd, rather than the board.
+As for the "shepherd": the BDFL or BDFL-delegate tends to be much more hands-on than the Steering Council, so the role of commenting and critiquing will be fulfilled by the shepherd, rather than the Council.
 Further, we've observed that features are tremendously unlikely to make it into Django without a committer on board to do the detail-work of merging a patch.